Click to go to the Flight Cognition Laboratory Homepage

-The Flight Cognition Laboratory, part of the Human Systems Integration Division at NASA Ames Research Center, is studying the cognitive, team and organizational processes that underlie the performance of pilots, air traffic controllers, and other skilled professionals.
-This research involves a combination of well-controlled laboratory studies of basic cognitive mechanisms, theoretical modeling, flight simulation studies, field observations, and analysis of accident and incident reports.
-We work closely with airline departments and try to provide a bridge between research and aviation operations, with the goal of improving aviation safety and efficiency.
-In addition to writing technical reports, we publish articles written especially for the aviation operations and training communities.
-We also work with other user groups, such as medical personnel and process control industries to improve safety.
+The Flight Cognition Laboratory, part of the Human Systems Integration Division at NASA Ames Research Center, is studying the cognitive, team and organizational processes that underlie the performance of pilots, air traffic controllers, physicians, nurses, and other skilled professionals.
+This research involves a combination of well-controlled laboratory studies of basic cognitive mechanisms, theoretical modeling, simulation studies, field observations, and analysis of accident and incident reports.
+We work closely with airline departments and medical personnel to provide a bridge between research and aviation and medical operations, respectively, with the goal of improving safety and efficiency.
+We present our findings at professional conferences and meetings, and writing technical reports and journal articles, as well as magazine articles written especially for the aviation and medical operations and training communities.
+We also work with other user groups, such as process control industries to improve safety.

 Our research topics include: